The Hidden Risks of Nearshoring

 The Effect of Political Unrest on Nearshoring

 Political instability can hurt everything from profits & operations to the working conditions of the employees.
-Political riots around elections can shut down cities and new elected officials can dramatically change the political landscape overnight.
+Political riots around elections can shut down cities and newly elected officials can dramatically change the political landscape overnight.

 How Can Economic Uncertainty Affect Outsourcing?

-While the economy in some of these Latin American countries is developing, growing pains can quickly become more serious and put entire industries and businesses in jeopardy.
+While the economy in some Latin American countries is developing, growing pains can quickly become more serious and put entire industries and businesses in jeopardy.
 A country can swing drastically in just a matter of years from a developing region, to one where people are seeking asylum and refugee status in neighboring countries.
 As a result, your business could be wiped out of employees.

 The United States, on the other hand, is not accustomed to economic swings this drastic in the modern era.